cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 Status 20180215: UNDER DEVELOPMENT
 Beware: there is another (old) README.md file at mijnsensors/

-This files describes the actions to take for the separate karaf instance, NOT for the openhab instance
+This files describes the actions to take for the separate karaf instance, NOT for the openhab instance.
+Install karaf (instructions somewhere else in this README.md file).

 repo-add activemq
 feature:install activemq-broker